branjwong/srw-L02-puppey-raffle/review/findings.md

 **Mitigation**

-Zero-out the address for the player's index before the funds are sent.
+Zero-out the address for the player's index **before** the funds are sent.
+This is in accordance to the Checks-Effects-Interactions pattern.

 ```diff
 function refund(uint256 playerIndex) public {